RetroPie/RetroPie-Docs/docs/GameCube.md

 From there the graphical client will launch and you can bind your controller in the Dolphin Interface as well as change settings.

 ## Exiting Dolphin
-Currently the only way I have found to exit dolphin is with the Keyboard combination Alt+F4 If someone is smart enough to hard code a single exit button that is assignable and/or find a way to map a button press or button combination press to do an Alt+F4 we would have a valid way of exiting the emulator back to EmulationStation
+If you're using an updated version of `dolphin-emu-nogui`, now there is a [fix](https://github.com/dolphin-emu/dolphin/pull/6187), enabling the use of `Esc` key to exit.
+You can map this to a gamepad button using a keyboard -> gamepad mapper like [joymap](https://sourceforge.net/projects/linuxjoymap/) for non desktop environments or the more friendly [antimicro](https://github.com/AntiMicro/antimicro) under desktop environments.

+For old dolphin builds, the only alternative is to exit dolphin is with the Keyboard combination Alt+F4.